Love Strange Love: Plot

-As the activities in the house are illegal, it is dangerous to allow a twelve year old boy to stay there.
-But Anna has no local family to send him to.
-They can return the boy—with some money to appease Anna's mother—to Santa Catarina, but need a plan for what to do until after the upcoming event.
-Meanwhile, in the foyer, one of the women approaches the boy, makes eyes at him (enticingly while eating an apple), and then runs up the grand staircase to join the group of women standing on the balcony.
-The boy looks very self conscious.
+As the activities in the house are illegal, it is dangerous to allow a twelve year old boy to stay there, but Anna has no local family to send him to.
+They can return the boy—with some money—to Santa Catarina, but need a plan for what to do until after the upcoming event.
 The manager—now referred to as the brothel's madam—summons a woman named Therese and instructs her to create a makeshift bedroom for the boy in the attic.
-Anna then escorts the boy past the group of women on the balcony, who continue to snigger at the thought of a young boy staying there.
-Anna scolds them for this.
-Anna takes the boy to her room, which appears especially opulent.
-The boy seems to recognize there is something unusual about the house, but is too innocent so far to realize its true nature.
-Anna identifies the madam as Laura, saying only vaguely that the women help Laura with various things.
-They discuss the letter and the trip, where apparently Anna's mother was complaining about money.
-Anna's mother also had some unspecified complaints about the boy's behavior.
-Anna tells the boy to take a bath and change clothes.
+Anna takes the boy to her room.
+The boy is too innocent to fully understand at first.